CyberYoshi64/cy64-scriptbox/mkcycwar/zfmt-cycwar.md

  *n*+0 | Uint32LE (4)  | ssize | BCWAV data length
  *n*+4 | Uint8 (1)     | sflag | Sound flags

-`sname` can theoratically as big as you want, however, a seperate limitation is included in the CYCWAR loader routine. ***This is not finalised, therefore it's not statically defined, how many characters are actually allowed, before being truncated on-the-fly upon loading.***
+`sname` can theoratically be as long as you want, however, a seperate limitation is included in the CYCWAR loader routine. ***This is not finalised, therefore it's not statically defined, how many characters are actually allowed, before being truncated on-the-fly upon loading.***

 ### sflag - Further detail